tibs/fish-and-chips-and-kafka-talk/src/readme.rst

    avn service wait KAFKA_FISH_DEMO

-which will update you on the progress of the service, and exit when it is ``RUNNING``.
+which will update you on the progress of the service, and exit when the service is ``RUNNING``.

 Download certificates
 ---------------------